 In today's healthcare world, even the most ethical organizations are faced with substantial risks while operating in a highly regulated field of ever changing rules.
 Investigations disrupt operations, impair business initiatives, exhaust resources and expose organizations to negative public relation campaigns.
-These costs occur even prior to ascertaining whether there will be consequential administrative, civil or criminal liability.
-By providing an overview of the investigative process, this article is intended to assist compliance officers and counsel so that they may seek to reduce the negative impacts of investigations.
+These costs occur even prior to ascertaining whether there will be consequential administrative, civil or By providing an criminal liability. overview of the investigative process, this article is intended to assist compliance officers and counsel so that they may seek to reduce the negative impacts of investigations.

 As a preliminary matter, the most important tool for anyone dealing with these issues is personal credibility.
-Whether you are dealing with the government directly or conducting an internal review with an eve toward potentially addressing the government in the future, establishing personal credibility is key.
-Compliance officers and counsel who lose credibility internally or with the government will draw added scrutiny their to organizations, whereas individuals who establish credibility may receive the benefit of the doubt.
+Whether you are dealing with the government directly or conducting an internal review with an eye toward potentially addressing the government in the future, establishing personal credibility is key.
+Compliance officers and counsel who lose credibility internally or with the government will scrutinv draw added to their organizations, whereas individuals who establish credibility may receive the benefit of the doubt.
 While this may seem obvious, many investigations have gone astray when those in charge lose the faith of senior management, boards or government agencies.